 If admitted, you must submit an official GMAT or GRE score.
 Columbia Business School’s GMAT code is QF8-N6-36 and its GRE code is 6442.
 The Admissions Committee will consider only your highest score when reviewing your application and will not combine subscores from multiple exams into a single composite score.

 International students who do not have a bachelor’s, master’s, or doctoral degree from an institution in which all instruction is conducted in English must take either the TOEFL (Test of English as a Foreign Language), the PTE (Pearson Test of English), or the IELTS (International English Language Testing System).
 You may be exempted from the TOEFL or the PTE only if you have earned a degree from an institution in which English is the language of instruction.
 We will not accept requests for exceptions to this policy.

 The TOEFL and PTE scores are valid for two years.
 Your TOEFL or PTE score must be valid when you submit your application.

 Be sure to self-report your TOEFL or PTE score when completing your application.
 If admitted, you must submit an official score report.
-For the TOEFL, Columbia’s ETS code is 2174, MBA department code 02.
+For the TOEFL, Columbia’s ETS code is 2174, MBA department code 02 - Graduate Schools of Management.
 For the PTE and IELTS, select "Columbia Business School" from the list of schools provided.
 The Admissions Committee will consider only your highest score when reviewing your application.

 Applicants must complete one short answer question and three essays.